 In August 2009 Alicia released her 4th CD, Beyond Living, a collection of Americana/world music songs, which she toured from September 15 to November 5, 2009, in Japan, with a series of eleven live performances plus her fourth gallery show of the Living on the Earth drawings, this time at Gallery Speak For, in the Daikanyama Fashion District of Tokyo.
 Her fifth gallery show of Living on the Earth drawings was at Cafe Unizon in Ginowan, Okinawa from October 6 to November 3, 2010.
 Radio Free Phoenix began featuring songs from Beyond Living in January 2010.

-In autumn and winter 2009-2010, Alicia created drawings for Banana Yoshimoto’s novel Another World, a set of drawings for the promotional pamphlet for Lee Jeans Japan’s organic cotton women’s jeans line in collaboration with Pre Organic Cotton, a new set of drawings for Aya Noguchi’s summer 2010 fashion line, illustrations for pop singer/poet Yuki's 2010 tour merchandise, and illustrations for the Artist Power Bank Rock Festival merchandise (for the second year in a row).
+In autumn and winter 2009-2010, Alicia created drawings for acclaimed Japanese novelist Banana Yoshimoto’s novel Another World.
+She also made a set of drawings for the promotional pamphlet for Lee Jeans Japan’s organic cotton women’s jeans line in collaboration with Pre Organic Cotton, a new set of drawings for Aya Noguchi’s summer 2010 fashion line, illustrations for pop singer/poet Yuki’s 2010 tour merchandise, and illustrations for the Artist Power Bank Music Festival merchandise (for the second year in a row).

-All four of Alicia's music CDs were re-released by Tokyo-based distributor, Real Music, on July 20, 2010.
-Alicia performed 12 concerts in Japan between September 21 and November 9, 2010 in support of the re-release of the CDs, including one at a gallery show of her drawings at Cafe Unizon in Ginowan, Okinawa, and three at Gallery Le Deco, in the Shibuya fashion district of Tokyo, at an exhibition of fashion designer Kaorico Ago's new clothing lines, including a line of clothes printed with illustrations from Living on the Earth.
+All four of Alicia’s music CDs were re-released by Tokyo-based distributor, Real Music, on July 20, 2010.
+Alicia performed 12 concerts in Japan between September 21 and November 9, 2010 in support of the re-release of the CDs, including one at a gallery show of her drawings at Cafe Unizon in Ginowan, Okinawa, and three at Gallery Le Deco, in the Shibuya fashion district of Tokyo, at an exhibition of fashion designer Kaorico Ago’s Little Eagle organic fiber, fair trade clothing, including a line of clothes printed with illustrations from Living on the Earth.

-Her 5' x 8' patchwork wall-hanging, made between 1967 and 1974, was chosen by the curator of the San Jose Textile Museum for a special exhibit at the historic Mills Building in San Francisco from October 15, 2010 to January 15, 2010.
+Her 5′ x 8′ patchwork wall-hanging, made between 1967 and 1974, was chosen by the curator of the San Jose Museum of Quilts and Textiles for a special exhibition at the historic Mills Building in San Francisco from October 15, 2010 to January 15, 2011.

-In 2011, Alicia created illustrations for two styles of shoes made by Birkenstock Japan (also known as Tatami Shoes), as well as her third consecutive year of festival towel and t-shirt illustrations for the Artist Power Bank Music Festival.
+In 2011, Alicia created illustrations for two pairs of shoes made by Birkenstock Japan (Tatami Shoes), as well as her third consecutive year of festival towel and t-shirt illustrations for the Artist Power Bank Music Festival.
 She also donated illustrations to print on items sold to raise money for the victims of the March 11, 2011 earthquake/tsunami/nuclear disaster.

 Alicia toured again in Japan May through July 2012.
-The tour included a series of concerts at fashion exhibitions for Little Eagle, a fashion company specializing in natural fiber clothes, handmade at a Fair Trade factory in India.
-Little Eagle licenses illustrations from Alicia's book, Living on the Earth, to print on some of the clothes.
+The tour included a series of concerts at fashion exhibitions for Little Eagle, a fashion company specializing in bohemian style, organic fiber, fair trade clothing, handmade in India.
+Little Eagle licensed illustrations from Alicia’s book, Living on the Earth, to print on some of the clothes.
 Alicia also lead two art workshops.
-She created her second set of illustrated shoes for Birkenstock Japan, her fourth set of illustrated festival towel and t-shirt designs for Artist Power Bank, her first set of illustrated merchandise for Urban Research/Doors, a chain of stores offering eco-minded products in Japan, and her first set of illustrated packaging for Rainbow Caravan Organic Bakery.
+She created two more pairs of illustrated shoes for Birkenstock Japan, her fourth set of illustrated festival towel and t-shirt designs for Artist Power Bank, her first set of illustrated merchandise for Urban Research/Doors, a chain of stores offering eco-minded clothing and furnishings in Japan, and her first set of illustrated packaging for Rainbow Caravan Organic Bakery.
+From 2012 to 2014, Alicia created created a series of illustrated articles for Murmur Magazine, a fashion and lifestyle journal for environmentalist women in Japan.
 Aya Noguchi created a new fashion line illustrated with drawings from Being of the Sun.